What are municipal bonds and how are they used?

 Who Holds State and Local Government Debt?

 Since its inception in 1913, the federal income tax has exempted interest payments received from municipal bonds from taxable income.
 State and local governments also typically exempt interest on bonds issued by taxpayers’ state of residence.
-However, the US Supreme Court in Department of Revenue of Ky. v.
+In 2008, the US Supreme Court in Department of Revenue of Ky. v.
 Davis upheld states’ ability to tax interest on bonds issued by other jurisdictions.

 Galper, Harvey, Kim Rueben, Richard Auxier, and Amanda Eng.
 2014.
-“Municipal Debt: What Does It Buy and Who Benefits?”
+“Municipal Debt: What Does It Buy and Who Benefits?.”
 National Tax Journal 67 (4): 901–24.

 Gordon, Tracy.
 2011.
 “Buy and Hold (on Tight): The Recent Muni Bond Rollercoaster and What It Means for Cities.”
 Washington, DC: Urban Institute.